engineersamuel/vim-crash-course/challenges/challenge02.md

 # Challenge 02 - Moving around the screen

+Moving with `hjkl` works a little, but sometimse code you want to change is really far away.
+Don't reach for that mouse!
 This challenge is designed to get you used to moving around the screen and re-orienting your view.

 #### Commands: